unclehowell/datro/COLLABORATE.md

       ## Handy Commands

       ### Change permission of all files in the repo.
       Handy when you want to use Atom instead of Notepad C++

       find /xxxx/xxxx -type f -exec chown user:user {} \;

+      ### When you just need a bunch of files in a repo (no pull, sparse-checout - just files, quick and dirty)
+      svn co --depth files https://github.com/unclehowell/hbnb/branches/gh-pages/static/splashpage/img/